wisteria-hill-technologies/electron-note-taker/README.md

 - Development: ```npm run start```
 - Production: ```npm run build``` This will produce a dist folder.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Electron project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).